Julianne Hough Gets Half Naked In ‘Thirst Trap’ Instagram Post Before ‘AGT’ Finale

 “Sorry I just lost my train of thought!!” said one fan, who was obviously caught in the AGT judge’s intensional “thirst trap.”

-“It must be a trap… it caught my attention, stated a second fan, who added a heart-face emoji before admitting, “Detroit’s coming to the part.”
+“It must be a trap… it caught my attention, stated a second fan, who added a heart-face emoji before admitting, “Detroit’s coming to the party.”
 That person also provided the AGT finale hashtag.

 “Those icey smoldering eyes wow,” remarked a third follower, who was apparently transfixed.